-- 1. Demonstrate proficiency in basic production technology in audio, video, lighting, and general electronics, able to troubleshoot issues and train others.
-(LP1) - 2.
-Acquire production leadership skills, informed by a biblical and cultural understanding of the nature and purpose of live production.
-(LP2) - 3.
-Develop a professional etiquette, maintaining professional relationships and communicating effectively with peers, artistic team and technical staff.
-(LP3) - 4.
-Cultivate a discipline for continued learning, both in refining existing skills as well as in expanding general knowledge base.
-(LP4) - 5.
-Manifest a biblical worldview and servant mindset, recognizing missional opportunities when they arise.
-(LP5)
+- 1. Integrate a biblical worldview and servant mindset into the practice and evaluation of media arts. - 2.
+Demonstrate proficiency in basic production technology in audio, film/video, lighting, and general electronics, able to troubleshoot issues and train others. - 3.
+Acquire production leadership skills, informed by a biblical and cultural understanding of the nature and purpose of media arts production. - 4.
+Develop a professional etiquette, maintaining professional relationships and communicating effectively with peers, artistic team, and technical staff. - 5.
+Participate in a media arts production career field to further develop skills, knowledge, and experiences.
+Program Director: